sunmck/rs-forest-synthesis/README.md

 This repository is licensed under the MIT License.

-*Note:* Remote sensing products used in this analysis may have their own license restrictions—please refer to the data providers (DLR, Copernicus EMS, etc.) for usage guidelines.
+*Note:* Remote sensing products used in this analysis may have their own license restrictions—please refer to the data providers for usage guidelines.

 ## References